 Naturally, Mila is less than pleased by this turn of events, but she soon bonds with the human scientists.
 Although she still thinks of herself as a dolphin, she is eager to please her new friends, and quickly begins making progress.
 She is paired with another child named Shay, whose parents locked her up in a case reminiscent of the real-life feral child Genie.
 Shay has lived in complete isolation and therefore is far less developed than Mila.

 Still, the two girls take to each other, and Mila even gets Shay to come out of her shell a bit.
 Everything is going well at first... until Mila starts to realize that there may be certain downsides to being human, and that, no matter how much progress she makes, society at large will never accept a girl who thinks she's a dolphin.

-- Book Ends: At the end of the book, Mila has been returned to her dolphin pod, and stands at the cay where she was captured, thinking of her experiences with being human.
+- Bookends: At the end of the book, Mila stands at the cay where she had been captured at the beginning, thinking of her experiences with being human.

 - Cloudcuckoolander: Mila has this in spades, given that she's been raised by dolphins.

 - Despair Event Horizon: Mila spends the second half of the book slowly slipping towards this, and finally hits it when Shay is taken away.